will1971/swagarch-build/README.md

 # What is SwagArch GNU/Linux ?
 - SwagArch is a beautiful easy To use ArchLinux Distribution
-- SwagArch is completely compatible with Arch
+- SwagArch is completely compatible with Arch Linux
 - Created with archiso

 # The Calamares Installer from the live System (easy to use!)